Towards scientific discovery with dictionary learning: Extracting biological concepts from microscopy foundation models: Interpretability analysis of cell imaging data

-In this section, we illustrate striking, non-trivial patterns captured by selected features and provide an example for how domain experts can interpret, study and validate features found by DL.
-To study the ``semanticity" of features in ViTs, we propose interpreting them at the pixel level by examining which patches exhibit the highest cosine similarities with the feature directions.
-More precisely, for the multi-cell image crops strongly correlated with selected feature directions, we compute heatmaps of the cosine-similarities of the individual tokens from $8\times8$ patches and feature directions.
+In this section, we illustrate non-trivial patterns captured by selected features, exemplifying how domain experts can interpret and validate biological concepts learned by DL.
+To understand what parts of each image are most ``aligned'' with a particular feature, we generate heatmaps for each image by calculating the cosine similarity of the feature direction with each of the ${8}\times{8}$ image patch token representations.